UniversalDependencies/UD_Arabic-PUD/README.md

 # Changelog

+* 2021-05-15 v2.8
+  * Removed relation subtype det:predet, it is not relevant for Arabic.
 * 2017-11-15 v2.1
   * First official release after it was used as a surprise dataset in the CoNLL 2017 shared task.